 - The A/B test user has to decide which version of the advertisement is best after a period of time.
 But that’s not always so easy — often it’s hard to tell whether the difference between the variations is due to randomness or because one variation is truly better than the other.

 HubSpot’s Machine Learning team has an effective solution to this problem: Multi-armed Bandits (MAB).
-MABs enable you to run a test continuously, eventually converging to the correct version automatically.
+MABs allow you to run a test continuously, eventually converging to the correct version automatically.
 This allows our users to set up an A/B and let HubSpot do the rest.

 - Even if most users prefer version A to version B, a smaller (but important) segment might actually prefer version B. For example, suppose that 70% of your traffic is from the United States and 30% is from outside of it.
 Maybe customers in the US prefer version A, but international customers prefer version B. If you happen to decide to use version A because it performed best overall, you’d be leaving money on the table from your international audience.